 GMAT: 750 (Q49/V42)

 Extra-Curricular Activities: She had volunteered for ‘Teach for India’ fellows for a few months and was also briefly involved with two other NGOs.
-Her non -work interests include standup comedy, swimming, preparing her organization's weekly newsletter.
+Her non-work interests include standup comedy, swimming, and preparing her organization's weekly newsletter.

 MER Approach: To gain an in-depth understanding of her profile, we first had her fill out a questionnaire of 20 questions about her background, accomplishments, and interests.
 Having brainstormed all her personal and professional stories, we started working together on her application to showcase her candidacy for Tuck.